Ritz-Carlton Montreal: Depression

-The Wall Street Crash of 1929 was followed by the Great Depression and then World War II.
+The Wall Street crash of 1929 was followed by the Great Depression and then World War II.
 The Swiss General Manager, Émile Charles des Baillets, had been with the hotel since 1924.
-In 1929, he lamented that before guests had come to stay for several weeks accompanied by trains of luggage, but during this time, when they did come, they came for a night or two with only a single bag.
+In 1929, he lamented that before, guests had come to stay for several weeks accompanied by trains of luggage, but during this time, when they did come, they came for a night or two with only a single bag.

-Many of its in-house residents were not as badly affected as their American counterparts following 1929, and they stayed loyal to the hotel through its dark days.
-From the 1930s, when the widows and residents of the Golden Square Mile began to downsize from their mansions, a great many took rooms in the hotel, such as Lady Shaughnessy and founder Charles Hosmer's son, Elwood, who between him and sister had inherited $20 million from their father in 1927.
-The hotel's international reputation remained untarnished with guests such as Winston Churchill, Charles de Gaulle, Marlene Dietrich, Liberace, Tyrone Power and Maurice Chevalier.
-However, as the last of the loyal Square Milers (who had been so pivotal to its early success) were dying off, the hotel began to fall into debt.
+Many of its in-house residents were not as badly affected as their American counterparts following 1929; they stayed loyal to the hotel.
+In the 1930s, when the widows and residents of the Golden Square Mile began to downsize from their mansions, many prominent people took rooms in the hotel, such as Lady Shaughnessy and founder Charles Hosmer's son, Elwood, who, between him and his sister, had inherited $20 million from their father in 1927.
+The hotel had guests such as Winston Churchill, Charles de Gaulle, Marlene Dietrich, Liberace, Tyrone Power and Maurice Chevalier.
+However, as the last of the loyal Square Milers were dying off, the hotel began to fall into debt.

 Wartime shortages made it difficult to maintain the graceful living standards set by the original founders.
 The General Manager, des Baillets, was succeeded by Albert Frossard in 1940, another native of Switzerland.
-Unhappily, and not without a fight, Frossard had to bow to the directors' commands to relax the custom of formal dress, of either White tie or Black tie, to suits in order to allow more people to dine at the hotel.
-Nonetheless, the change proved successful and the hotel realized larger profits.
+Unhappily, and not without a fight, Frossard had to bow to the directors' commands to relax the custom of formal dress, of either white tie or black tie, to suits in order to allow more people to dine at the hotel.
+Nonetheless, the change led to the hotel's larger profits.

 Post-war

 In 1947, the hotel was sold to François Dupré, who formed a new board of directors and named himself president.
-Already the owner of two prestigious hotels in Paris - Hotel George V, Paris and the Plaza Athénée, Dupré had money, talent and experience, and brought with him some of the flair of César Ritz.
-He opened le Bar Maritime in 1948 and in the early 1950s added the Ritz Garden, where patrons could dine around a flower-fringed pond, which was home to twenty-four ducklings.
+Already the owner of two prestigious hotels in Paris—Hotel George V, Paris and the Plaza Athénée—Dupré brought with him some of the flair of César Ritz.
+He opened Le Bar Maritime in 1948 and in the early 1950s, added the Ritz Garden, where patrons could dine around a flower-fringed pond, which was home to twenty-four ducklings.

-In 1957, a new wing consisting of sixty-seven rooms and suites was added, and care was taken to maintain the original Ritz-influenced Louis XVI and Carlton-influenced Regency styles and ambience.
+In 1957, a new wing consisting of sixty-seven rooms and suites was added, and care was taken to maintain the original Ritz-influenced Louis XVI and Carlton-influenced Regency styles and ambiance.
 When the renovation was complete, Howard Hughes was the first person to check in, booking out over half of the eighth floor.
-Between 1959 and 1969, the image of the hotel was more like that of a Gentlemen's club.
-It catered to Montreal's old money and kept a low-key, understated profile.
-However, publicity it could not escape was the wedding of Elizabeth Taylor to Richard Burton that took place in the Royal Suite in 1964.
+Between 1959 and 1969, the image of the hotel was more like that of a gentlemen's club.
+It catered to Montreal's old money.
+However, it was publicly known for the wedding of Elizabeth Taylor to Richard Burton that took place in the Royal Suite in 1964.